-While many banks charge for checking accounts, there are those that don’t.
+While many banks charge for checking accounts, some don’t.
 Avoid paying a bank for the privilege of holding your money.
 Look for a financial institution that charges no checking fees or one that offers free checking if you open another account, such as savings.
-When you do find an account that is free as long as you keep a certain balance, be realistic about the required amount.
+When you do find an account that is free as long as you keep a precise balance, be realistic about the required amount.
 If you go below the threshold, the penalties can be stiff.
-Also choose an account that allows you the opportunity to write unlimited checks.
+Also, choose an account that allows you the opportunity to write unlimited checks.

 3. Buy cheap checks